Master’s Admissions

 Upload in the “Materials” section of the application.

-Your personal statement that gives us the best sense of you as a Mathematician.
+The personal statement is what gives us the best sense of you as a Mathematician.
 The prompts below were developed by our admissions committee to give applicants a sense of what they are looking for in this statement.
-Using the prompts is not required.
+Using the prompts is recommended but not required.

-- If you know the area of math you want to specialize in, discuss how you arrived at that (Note: We do not expect applicants to our graduate programs to have specific research interests upon admission; students typically develop their research interests as they complete their introductory coursework).
+• If you know the area of math you want to specialize in, discuss how you arrived at that (Note: We do not expect applicants to our graduate programs to have specific research interests upon admission.
+Our students typically develop their research interests as they complete their introductory coursework).

 Recommended Diversity Statement